Siem Offshore upgrades PSV with hybrid battery package

 Norwegian shipping company Siem Offshore confirmed on Saturday that its dual-fuel platform support vessel (PSV) Siem Symphony was upgraded with a hybrid battery package.

-Namely, Siem was awarded a charter contract by Lundin Energy for the Siem Symphony vessel back in March 2020.
-The contract was awarded for supporting a ten-well drilling campaign on the Norwegian Continental Shelf.
+As a reminder, Siem was awarded a charter contract by Lundin Energy for the Siem Symphony vessel back in March 2020 to provide support for a ten-well drilling campaign on the Norwegian Continental Shelf.

-The firm contract was estimated to last up to 600 days plus options, which the vessel was expected to begin during the second quarter of 2020.
+The firm contract was estimated to last up to 600 days plus options and the vessel was expected to begin its assignment during the second quarter of 2020.